Support for SEN/Inclusion

 Our staff will identify areas of need and devise specific programmes to meet these needs.
 Whenever possible, support will be offered within the classroom where expertise can be pooled.
 The Class Teacher with the Inclusion Leader will set targets that are very short term and clearly achievable.
 Parents are always kept fully informed so that they can support their child at home.

-We are fortunate to have two trained Emotional Literacy Teaching Assistants in school who can offer a counselling programme to students to support with anxieties or during times of distress.
+We are fortunate to have a trained Emotional Literacy Teaching Assistant in school who can offer a counselling programme to students to support with anxieties or during times of distress.
 They also can offer programmes to support pupils with their emotions, social skills and friendships.
-Where more support is needed we have access to an experienced art psychotherapist on site.
+Where more support is needed we signpost parents to external professionals.

 For pupils that find the playground or hall too overwhelming at break and lunchtimes we have our ‘sanctuary’.
-This is a mobile classroom where pupils can eat their lunch and enjoy some recreational activities under the supervision of two teaching assistants.
+This is a supervised room where pupils can eat their lunch and enjoy some recreational activities.
 This facility is also there to support pupils that have medical needs or injuries.

 The Inclusion Leader is responsible for ensuring any child needing extra support is identified and developed.
 The Inclusion Leader and the Pastoral Care Workers will always work closely with parents/carers to ensure the wellbeing of the children.

 Mrs Barker is the school’s Designated Safeguarding Lead.
 She, with the support of the Senior Leadership Team and the Pastoral Care Team, deals with any issues about child protection in accordance with the school policy.
 This can be accessed through the school’s website.

 The school has an accessibility plan, approved by governors, in line with the requirements of the Disability Discrimination Act.
 This means that we are improving our accessibility to both pupils and members of the public by upgrading our facilities by modifying the building and providing appropriate furniture and any necessary technical equipment.